January 12, 2015

-The goal for chronic patients is to reduce all the physical problems associated with inactivity.
-Therefore, they receive Erigo treatment during the entire hospitalization period.
+The goal of the treatment for chronic patients is to reduce all the physical problems associated with inactivity.
+To support with this, they receive Erigo treatment during the entire hospitalization period.
 This time ranges between 3 to 15 months.

-For acute patients, the goal is often to regain the ability to walk.
-Therefore, they receive Erigo treatment until they reach a cardiovascular stability that allows the patient to transfer to the Lokomat.
-The training period ranges between one week to two months until a stable cardiovascular condition is achieved.
+For acute patients, the goal of rehabilitation is often to regain the ability to walk.
+Therefore, they receive Erigo treatment until they reach a cardiovascular stability that allows the patient to walk upright transfer to the Lokomat.
+The training period ranges between one week to two months.

 Reasons to Include the Erigo® as Part of the Therapy Program

-We use the Erigo as a tool for treating the above-mentioned patient groups because patients can be mobilized at an early stage of rehabilitation in order to reduce all the physical problems related to inactivity (e.g. calcification, contractures, etc.).
+We use the Erigo as a tool for treating the above-mentioned patient groups because patients can be mobilized at an early stage of rehabilitation to counteract the known effects of immobility.

 The Erigo offers easy intensity regulation with adjustable step cadence, tilt angle and leg loading.
 This guarantees delivery of individual and appropriate inputs to patients who are deprived of their senses and without access to their surroundings.

-Activity is the basis of motor improvement, and Erigo treatment positively influences activity.
+Activity is the basis of motor improvement, and Erigo treatment positively supports with activity.
 This positively influenced activity makes the Erigo an appropriate tool to start rehabilitation in early phases.

 Erigo treatment can easily be performed by one clinician (sometimes two clinicians are necessary for the transfer).
-Therefore, Erigo treatment is efficient and less burdensome on the clinicians.
+Therefore, in our experience from clinical practice Erigo treatment is efficient and less burdensome on the clinicians.